joshbegley/nyt-latest/README.md

-**Indiana, Tennessee are on course for a CFP committee showdown, so let’s get a head start**\
+**Indiana, Tennessee are on course for a CFP committee showdown, so let's get a head start**\
-`First, let’s see if we can agree this: What anyone thinks “would” happen means nothing right now.`\
+`First, let's see if we can agree on this: What anyone thinks "would" happen means nothing right now.`\
 https://nytimes.com/athletic/5933797/2024/11/19/college-football-playoff-tennessee-indiana/

 **DNA on Discarded Cigarette Helps Lead to Arrest in a 1981 Homicide**\